 A Play of HeresyCoventry, Easter, plays, murder, spies, guilds, mercer, jealousy, Judas, theater, directing, acting, suicide, costumes, religious plays,

-historical mystery that was published by Berkley on December 6, 2011 and has 304 pages.
+historical mystery in Paperback edition that was published by Berkley on December 6, 2011 and has 304 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Murder Most Medieval: Noble Tales of Ignoble Demises, The Murderer's Tale

 Seventh in the Joliffe the Player historical mystery series set in 1438 in Coventry, England.
 It’s the season for the Corpus Christi plays, and the playing should be profitable in Coventry.

 This story concentrates on the acting portion of the players involved with most of the action on Joliffe and his work with Will.
 We do get to eavesdrop on Joliffe’s investigations of the people involved as he tries to find out what happened [and whodunnit] to Kydwa.
 We only encounter Basset and company now and again as they catch up with one another with all the joking and bantering to which we are so accustomed.

 We also get a bit of Lollard history along with an insight into the more undercover guild tasks.
 Joliffe’s meetings with Sebastian also teach us more of the maneuverings required of spies.
 And a crash course on how a murder or suicide is investigated.
 I think I prefer our system.

 I do so enjoy Frazer’s writing.
 It’s a deft blend of the tragic and comic even as we vicariously live the lifestyle.
 Frazer creates believable and unique characters who embody the range of human faults.
 Joliffe’s musings on the how and why of Kydwa’s death are enough to drive you crazy with all the possibilities with an intriguing exposé on how punishment works when the crimes are interpreted.